Grant Funded Projects

-The following success stories demonstrate how communities benefit from local governments using grants management software and grant writing services.
-Read how local governments such as Allen, TX, and Santa Clarita, CA, use eCivis to drive their grants success.
+The following success stories demonstrate how communities benefit from local governments using grant management solutions.
+Read how local governments have partnered with us to fund important projects that have had a positive impact on their communities.

 City of Rio Hondo, TX